13 Ways to Volunteer & Give Back in Melbourne

 Share Groceries With Your Local Pantry

 Got surplus groceries?
-Share the love with your neighbourhood by donating both perishable and non-perishables (e.g. tinned food, dried pasta) to your local pantry.
+Share the love with your neighbourhood by donating both perishable and non-perishable (e.g. tinned food, dried pasta) to your local pantry.
 If you haven’t seen one before, these take the form of shelves or cupboards located in a public place, filled with donated goods.
 They operate on a good will, take-what-you-need basis and can be a big help for those experiencing food insecurity.
 Examples include the Albert Street Community Cupboard in Brunswick and Reservoir Community Pantry, but do a quick Google search and you’ll find one near you.

 Mind Australia